Having a baby changes your body. Here’s some advice to help you feel comfortable with your body.

 Aim to build up to 10 repeats of each exercise, at least 3 times a day.

 It's important to keep breathing normally while you do these exercises.
-Make sure you don't pull in your stomach when you squeeze.
+Make sure you do not pull in your stomach when you squeeze.

 Sitting on the toilet can be a good reminder to do your exercises.
 Just make sure you do them after you've finished.